 This Elephant just had 6 x the normal level of testosterone running through his body as he was ready to mate with females, this does mean that he can be a lot more frustrated and aggressive.

-We turned off the engine as this stresses animals further and the Elephant move 10 meters off the road to feed.
-We rolled up to him and enjoyed him for about 10 minutes before leaving.
+We turned off the engine as this stresses animals further and the Elephant moved 10 meters off the road to feed.
+This allowed us to roll up to him and enjoy him for about 10 minutes before leaving.
 We then spotted the first casualty of the day!

 I later hear that the same Elephant has pierced a cars with his tusks and shoved it off the road… he had also pushed over a Knob Thorn over the road.